-17.1.
+- 17.1.
 Parent/carers with any issues regarding the SEND policy or the provision made for their child are urged to raise their concerns at the earliest opportunity.
 In the first instance, parent/carers should speak to their academy SENCO.
-If parent/carers feel their child's needs are still not being met they should make an appointment to see the Principal or SEND governor.

-17.2.
-If concerns are still unresolved parent/carers may wish to use the local Information, Advice and Support Service for Special Educational Needs and Disability (see the Contacts and Responsibilities https://horizon.rivoagency.com/admin/wp-content/uploads/sites/19/2021/10/Special-Educational-Needs-and-Disability-SEND-Contacts-and-Responsibilities-2021-22.pdf on the academy website) or engage with the procedures explained in the OAT complaints policy.
-Complaints (ormistonhorizonacademy.co.uk)
+If parent/carers feel their child's needs are still not being met they should make an appointment to see the Principal or SEND governor. - 17.2.
+If concerns are still unresolved parent/carers may wish to use the local Information, Advice and Support Service for Special Educational Needs and Disability (see the Contacts and Responsibilities on the academy website or engage with the procedures explained in the OAT complaints policy. https://ormistonhorizonacademy.co.uk/key-info/policies